top of page

 Hip and Groin Pain

-The hip joint is a ball and socket joint between the head of the femur and the pelvis, which allows for movement in all directions.
-Hip pain can therefore be very debilitating when it occurs.
-Hip pain can be a result of overload to the hip joint, or can be due to an injury that has occurred.
-There are many different potential sources of pain in the hip such as the joint and cartilage in the joint, the muscles surrounding the joint or even referred pain from the lower back This means a thorough assessment is crucial in order to determine the exact cause of pain.
+The hip joint is a ball-and-socket joint between the head of the femur and the pelvis, allowing movement in all directions.
+As such, hip pain can be particularly debilitating when it occurs.
+It may result from overload on the hip joint or from an injury.
+There are numerous potential sources of hip pain, including the joint and cartilage, the surrounding muscles, or even referred pain from the lower back.
+Given the complexity of the hip, a thorough assessment is essential to determine the exact cause of the pain.

 Common injuries or causes of hip pain include: